prewk/next_version/readme.md

 A really crappy [GitVersion](https://github.com/GitTools/GitVersion) made in Rust.
 If you use this in production, you're nuts.

+# What's it for?

+Tagging up releases automatically on CI servers.

 # Building on a Mac

 The `git2` crate needs `cmake` (it's on brew), and I had to supply the builder with `OPENSSL_ROOT_DIR` or it wouldn't compile [libgit2](https://github.com/libgit2/libgit2) Correctly: